 - Rate (thumbs up / down): This allows you to let Hotjar know if a response was useful or not.
 We're using this data to provide smarter analysis features in the future!

-Word cloud example:
+Word cloud example

 Select the Performance tab to get a better understanding of how many users are viewing and interacting with your survey questions.
 In this tab, you'll find an Overview and Breakdown of your survey data.

+The Survey overview section is only available to Ask Business and Ask Scale customers.
 This chart provides an overview of your survey’s performance, based on the following metrics:

 - Impressions - the total number of times this survey appeared to users.